 First of all there are many ways you will find the term, (house-sitter, house sitter, housesitter), they all mean the same thing.
 There is no rhyme or reason, but when searching do look up all options.

 House Sitting is the practice whereby a homeowner, leaving their house for a period of time, entrusts it to one or more “house sitters”.
 There is a mutual agreement between these 2 parties, stating the house sitters are entitled to live in the homeowners home, rent-free in exchange for assuming responsibilities.
 Most often these responsibilities involve taking care of the homeowner’s pets, performing general maintenance (including pools, lawns, air-conditioning systems etc.), keeping trespassers off the property, collecting the mail, and making sure that everything runs smoothly.

 This is not a home exchange.
 If you are interested in swapping homes with someone, then check out Home Exchange and see what great home swap opportunities are available.
-If you are interested in Home Exchanges, then click here: 65,000+ Worldwide Listings, local-weekend-international swaps
+If you are interested in Home Exchanges or home swaps, then click here.

 Does a house sit always include taking care of pets too?

 It usually does, but not always.
 There are several listings available, where someone just wants someone to look after their home.
 This may be for larger more remote homes, where they would like them to remain occupied and lived in.